Update December 2021

 Update May 2019

 Bland’s Pool is being surveyed with three wildlife cameras deployed.
 Rakali were recorded at Gwambygine Pool with three photos taken of two separate animals.
 Footage was captured at dawn and dusk on three consecutive days indicating healthy water rat activity.
 Gwambygine Pool is full and has started flowing, Dale River catchment rainfall events are contributing to this.
 The video below shows two Rakali in another Avon River pool.
-One was very shy and kept away from us, you can see it swim across the pool at the begining of the video, the other one swims down the right hand bank ending up very close to us, video was taken at approx 4:45pm, so lucky to see them!
+One was very shy and kept away from us, you can see it swim across the pool at the beginning of the video, the other one swims down the right hand bank ending up very close to us, video was taken at approx 4:45pm, so lucky to see them!

 Update May 2018